-As at 31 March 2018, the Board of Directors comprised four non-executive and independent Directors as set out below.
+As at 31 March 2019, the Board of Directors comprised four non-executive and independent Directors as set out below.
 The Company has no executive Directors or any employees.
-The Directors' biographies are disclosed on page 12.
+The Directors' biographies are disclosed on page 16.

-Robert Jennings is the Chairman of the Board and of the Nomination Committee.
+Robert Jennings is the Chair of the Board and of the Nomination Committee.

-Jan Pethick is the Chairman of the Management Engagement Committee.
+Jan Pethick is the Chair of the Management Engagement Committee.

-Jon Bridel is the Chairman of the Risk Committee.
+Jon Bridel is the Chair of the Risk Committee.

-Sandra Platts is the Chairman of the Audit Committee and of the Remuneration Committee.
+Sandra Platts is the Chair of the Audit Committee and of the Remuneration Committee.

-Following a review of the size, structure and composition of the Board by the Nomination Committee, in consultation with the Company's advisers it was determined following the year-end that the Board would appoint Sandra Platts to act as the Company's Senior Independent Director ("SID").
-The role of the SID is primarily to provide support to the Chairman, and to be available to Shareholders as an addition point of contact or to communicate any concerns to the Board.
-The Board expects that the role and duties of the SID will be enshrined in the Company's governance framework over time.
+Sandra Platts is appointed to act as the Company's Senior Independent Director ("SID").
+The role of the SID is primarily to provide support to the Chairman and assisting with setting the Board agenda, and to be available to Shareholders as an additional point of contact or to communicate any concerns to the Board.
+The Board expects that the role and duties of the SID will be continued to be embedded in the Company's governance framework over time.